 WTF– Ok, so Fantomex (the guy in white) was a man with three minds.
 After his death said brains were put in a cloning machine which was to recreate his body.
 The machine-made three bodies for his three brains resulting in Cluster (A female version), Fantomex (the evil sentinel version) and Jean Paul (who was in love with Psylocke) in this issue we see Custer and another version sucking face……um incest much?

-Art- For the most part the art carried the story along in a consistent manner from start to finish though I personally would have used a different artist than Ron Garney, just personal taste honestly.
+Art- For the most part, the art carried the story along in a consistent manner from start to finish though I personally would have used a different artist than Ron Garney, just personal taste honestly.

 Cover- Love the standard cover!
 The arrangement of the team would make this one an excellent poster

-Practicality- Ok I can genuinely see how this team of Puck, Psylocke, Cluster and Spiral could operate outside the confines of the law.
+Practicality– Ok I can genuinely see how this team of Puck, Psylocke, Cluster, and Spiral could operate outside the confines of the law.
 None has any ties to the Avengers or the more public versions of the X-men.
-Storm however is a huge liability for this assemblage!
-She was a queen/public figure, member of the Avengers, member of the Fantastic Four, and leader of the most public and media friendly incarnation of the X-men to date (The Xtreme sanctions initiative) and is currently headmistress of the Jean Grey School for higher learning.
+Storm, however, is a huge liability for this assemblage!
+She was a queen/public figure, a member of the Avengers, member of the Fantastic Four, and leader of the most public and media friendly incarnation of the X-men to date (The Xtreme sanctions initiative) and is currently headmistress of the Jean Grey School for higher learning.
 Let’s not even mention her distinctive look and powers.
 If this book wants to be taken seriously it will need to convince me (and others) that Storm would not be the biggest liability.
-In this issue an unidentified aircraft helmed by Psylocke was spotted by SHEILD all it would take was one sighting of Ororo and Captain America would be on the lawns of the Jean Grey school demanding she turn over her criminal teammates and herself which poses problems for Wolverine and the school if she is expected to serve in these dual roles.
+In this issue an unidentified aircraft helmed by Psylocke was spotted by SHEILD all it would take was one sighting of Ororo and Captain America would be on the lawns of the Jean Grey school demanding she turn over her criminal teammates and herself which pose problems for Wolverine and the school if she is expected to serve in these dual roles.

-On the other hand the same problems exist for wolverine operating on every team published by marvel and the practicality of it never enters the mind so perhaps suspension of disbelief is called for in copious doses.
+On the other hand, the same problems exist for wolverine operating on every team published by marvel and the practicality of it never enters the mind so perhaps suspension of disbelief is called for in copious doses.

 I enjoyed this first issue but it’s honestly not the best book marvel currently has out.
 Perhaps a different artist could really add more consistency to the package thus improving the overall quality in the coming months or at least change the colorist.
 Overall though still pretty solid 3/5